akkadotnet/Akka.Streams.Kafka/README.md

 The materialized value of the sink is a `Task` which is completed with result when the stream completes or with exception if an error occurs.

 ### Producer as a Flow
-Sometimes there is a need for publishing messages in the middle of the stream processing, not as the last step, and then you can use Producer.flow
+Sometimes there is a need for publishing messages in the middle of the stream processing, not as the last step, and then you can use `Producer.CreateFlow`

 ```C#
 Source